nltk/nltk_book/book/ch04-extras.rst

    >>> print check_parens(phrase.split())
    ['(', '(']

+..
+Adam: what this code does is funny: in some cases of unbalanced parens it returns a non-empty stack, as in the example in the book, in other cases -- it just fails (e.g., for ")(").

 In Python, we can treat a list as a stack by limiting ourselves to the three operations defined on stacks: ``append(item)`` (to push ``item`` onto the stack), ``pop()`` to pop the item off the top of the stack, and ``[-1]`` to access the